LincolnVR/vrc-headpat-counter/README.md

 > Program not working as expected?
 This may be a helpful checklist.

+- Restart VRChat if this program launched successfully and shows you receiving increments in the terminal when your interacted with, but the chatbox in game is not displaying the results.
 - Does your named parameter(s) start with `Track_`
 - Do you see your custom parameter(s) in the [Avatars OCS file](#OSC-Parameters-Setup) found in a path like `C:\Users\your_user_name\AppData\LocalLow\VRChat\VRChat\OSC\your_user_id\Avatars`.
 Your avatar may or may not have a json file in this `Avatars` folder Reference [OSC Parameters Setup](#OSC-Parameters-Setup) for more detailed instructions.
 - <b>In Game:</b> Did you turn on OSC (Inside the radial menu)?